Logo Copyright © 2007 NCCG - All Rights Reserved

 Q. So what you are saying is that the Ten Commandments, including some rules about animal sacrifice, were made known to Adam from the beginning and were observed by the Patriarchs?

 A. And some other laws too.
-Abraham, for instance, we learn, observed the Law of Tithing, was himself subject to a High Priest (which meant there must have been a Priesthood Order), and participated in a sacred meal with Melchizedek that hints of the Lord's Supper which was given millennia later (Gen.14:18).
+Abraham, for instance, we learn, observed the Law of Tithing, was himself subject to a Cohen Gadol (High Priest) (which meant there must have been a Priesthood Order), and participated in a sacred meal with Melchizedek that hints at a Master's (Lord's) Supper which was given millennia later (Gen.14:18).
 The Patriarchs were not ignorant, lawless savages but highly cultivated persons in terms of their ethics and morals.
-They may be said to have been Torah-observant just like the Israelites though it is our contention at NCCG that they actually lived a much higher Torah free of the additions given to Israel because of their "hard- heartedness" (Mt.19:8; Mk.3:5)).
+They may be said to have been Torah-observant just like the Israelites though it is our contention at NCAY that they actually lived a much higher Torah free of the additions given to Israel because of their "hard-heartedness" (Mt.19:8; Mk.3:5).

 Q. So that it more closely resembled the New Covenant Torah we observe today?

-A. In many respects, yes, though it is more complicated than that.
-As far as I know, the Patriarchs observed no festivals akin to those given to Israel which came to be celebrated in the light of later historical experience only.
+A. In many respects, yes.
+There is evidence that the Patriarchs observed festivals somewhat akin to those given to Israel which came to be celebrated in the light of later historical experience only.
 Circumcision was introduced before the Law of Moses, at least in Abraham's time, and was subsequently abolished in the New Covenant (Gen.17:10 cp.
 Gal.5:2).
 There was a simple system of animal sacrifice (e.g. Gen.31:54).

 Q. As far back as Adam?